Kanjani Eight: 2018: Gr8est

 On April 14, Kanjani Eight announced that their main vocalist, Subaru Shibutani, would be departing the group to pursue his own goals of studying music abroad.
 His activities with the group were limited until the end of his contract, which expired on December 31, 2018, and he was not performing with the members for the remainder of the year.
 In September 2019, Nishikido announced that he was also leaving both the group and agency at the end of the month.

 2021: 8beat

 On November 17, Kanjani Eight introduced 10th original album 8beat, which is released for the first time in 4 and half years.
 The group accordingly announced the live tour "Kanijani's Relive 8beat" from November 20 to January 23.
 It was the first concert with spectators since the performance in Tokushima on February 14, 2020, of previous concert tour "UPDATE" that was canceled due to the covid-19 pandemic.

+2024: Renaming as Super Eight

+As with all things "Johnny"-name related, after the Johnny Kitagawa sexual abuse scandal erupted in 2023, the group's name was changed.
+The new name, "Super Eight", was announced on February 4, 2024.